Vertfromage/LittleJS-Vite-Template/README.md

 - import the littleJS module and destructure all functions/properties that you need

 # Current Bugs
-- I have the example pong project running, but it's zoomed in too much
+- I have the example breakout project running, but it's zoomed in too much

 # import styles
 ```